 How can I help my employees manage seasonal affective disorder?

-Here are some suggestions on how you can help your employees cope better:
+Here are some suggestions on how you can help your employees affected by SAD cope better:

 Create awareness about seasonal depression

 It is important that you create an environment where your employees feel comfortable reaching out to you if they are struggling with a mental health challenge.
 If you’re managing a remote workforce, you could send out informational emails and flyers to start a conversation.
-If your staff is back in office, you can do the same and also put up informational posters to raise awareness.
+If your staff is working out of a physical office, you can do the same and also put up informational posters to raise awareness.